ichizhov/ExtensibleCommands/Docs/Section4.md

 parallelCommand.Add(new SimpleCommand(DoSomething2, "Step 2"));
 ```

-As in the case of Sequential command, the object can be instantiated in fluent interface style:
+As in the case of the Sequential command, the object can be instantiated in fluent interface style:

 ```
 var parallelCommandA = new ParallelCommand("Parallel Command A")